 Let us guess – you’re in your Split accommodation and you’re saying “pfffft, seen this place – let’s get out of here and see more”.
 Right?

 Perhaps you haven’t left yet and you’re trip planning?
 Whatever your reasoning, there are so many day trips from Split that you can go on.

-From swimming in stunning waterfalls at Krka National Park, making a day trip to islands from Split, or even wandering the historic old town in nearby Trogir, there really is a day trip for everyone.
+From the stunning waterfalls at Krka National Park or making a day trip to islands from Split (that was our highlight!) to wandering the historic old town in nearby Trogir, there really is a day trip for everyone.

 Krka National Park

 Krka National Park is that day trip that Lisa was dying to go on the entire time we were in Split.
 Finally, like all good procrastinators, we visited in our last week there.
 This proved to be a great decision!

 Krka National Park is about an hour by car from Split and located in the county called Šibenik-Knin.
 We really enjoyed our time there – the waterfalls are absolutely beautiful.

 If you go at the right time you can even swim there which must be an amazing experience.
 Unfortunately, we went too early in the season so swimming wasn’t allowed yet.
 Eric was pretty bummed but we will be back someday!